jordymac/placeos-site/content/posts/how-to-successfully-return-to-the-office-after-covid.md

   - Interface
   - Partner
   - Platform
-  - Product
   - Smart Building
   - UX
   - Utilization
   - Workplace
+post_types:
   - blog
-summary: >-
-  Discover best practices for returning to the office after COVID.
+summary: Discover best practices for returning to the office after COVID.
 Explore how to create a safe and productive work environment in our comprehensive guide.
-tags: []
+tags:
 author: Jon McFarlane
 image: /images/posts/2024/07/covid-temperature-check.jpg
 ---